OleBialas/psychopy_workshop/day1/I_configuring_an_experiment.md

 print(f"If subtract 10 from the variable, we get: {x-10}")
 ```

-This script creates a **variable** by assigning `x=23.7`.
+This script creates a **variable** by assigning `x=1`.
-A variable simply is a placeholder than we can use to store and address data.
+A variable simply is a placeholder that we can use to store and address data.
 After creating the variable, we cast it to different data types and perform some arithmetic operations on it.
 The expressions that look like this `f"{}"` are called f-strings and they are a way to tell Python to format everything enclosed in the curly brackets as a string.